It’s still here – the pandemic. And if you’re a business owner, you’re probably still facing many of the same challenges.

 First off, is your listing claimed?
 If not, do that.
 Right now.
 The benefits of having a claimed listing include showing up on Google Map searches, an increase in traffic, a higher rank in SERPs (search engine result page, like Google or Bing), and earned trust from customers.

-A claimed listing also allows you to keep your customers up-to-date with how you’re operating your business in these uncertain times (especially crucial for our friends in the service industry).
+A claimed listing also allows you to keep your customers up-to-date with how you’re operating your business during COVID times.
 You can update your hours and let your audience know of any changes in your operation that they can easily find within a search results page.
-For example, here’s what Swim’s looks like.
-You can see if and when we’re open, contact information and even a post about how we’re responding to COVID-19:
+For example, here’s Swim’s listing (below).
+You can see when we’re open, our contact information and a COVID specific callout:

-If you’re wondering what best practices are for your listing during this time, Google has plenty of resources for you to use to make sure your online presence is optimized for your customers right now.
+If you’re wondering what best practices are for your listing, Google has plenty of resources for you to use to make sure your online presence is optimized for your customers.

 2. Increase your social media presence